Not all holiday cookies have to be sweet, try these Smoked Gouda and Cheddar Cookies. Cheesy delicious goodness! You only need 7 ingredients!

 Smoked Gouda and Cheddar Cookies

-- 1 stick (8 tablespoons) unsalted butter (cut into 16 pieces)
+- 1 stick cold unsalted butter (8 tablespoons, cut into 16 pieces)

 - 4 ounces smoked gouda (cut into ¼-inch cubes)